yesbabylon/symbiose/qursus/README.md

 ### Pack

-A pack is at the basis of a qursus.
+A pack is at the basis of a Qursus.
 It has a title, a subtitle and languages it is available into.
 Some (learning) modules will be attached to the pack.
 For example, the package **Learning eQual** could have modules called **back-end , front-end, low-code**.

-To create a pack.
-You can go to the Wordpress part of your site http://wpeq.local/wp-admin/index.php and create the Pack with the **YB LMS** plugin installed and activated.
-Or if you don't have Wordpress, go to the In the dashboard menu, select Pack and click on the button create.
+To create a pack, go to the In the dashboard menu, select Pack and click on the button create.
 You should get a form and enter the title, the slug of the package which should be unique.
 You can add a subtitle if you wish.
 Don't forget to click on the save button.

 #### A pack is defined by :